vvuk/gecko-dev/gfx/doc/Silk.md

 Each **RefreshTimer** still has multiple **RefreshDrivers**.

 When a tab or window changes monitors, the **nsIWidget** receives a display changed notification.
-Based on which display the window is on, the window switches to the correct **VsyncDisplay**.
+Based on which display the window is on, the window switches to the correct **VsyncSource**.
 Each **TabParent** should also send a notification to their child.
 Each **TabChild**, given the display ID, switches to the correct **RefreshTimer** associated with the display ID.
 When each display vsync occurs, it sends one IPC message to notify vsync.